 WHY DO YOU NEED A PERMIT?

-When you’re changing locations, the building permit is a way to confirm that your pallet racking installation conforms to OHS code, is safe, and is designed appropriately for its new location.
+When you’re changing locations, the building permit is a way to confirm that your pallet racking installation conforms to OHS code and CSA regulations, is safe, and is designed appropriately for its new location.
 Whether you’re moving the racking to a new facility or to a new location inside the same facility, a building permit will confirm:

 - The system is designed to support the contents you’ll be storing on it